qwiatu-lp/ezd-rp/PREREQUISITES.md

 # Install PV Provisioner
 You must install solution which support RWX and RWO PVCs

 The quickest way to setup CSI is go to [CSI page](https://kubernetes-csi.github.io/docs/drivers.html)

+## REQUIREMENTS

+- Kubernetes 1.19+
+- Helm 3.2.0+
+- PV provisioner support in the underlying infrastructure